Christian Inpatient Rehab

 Christian residential drug and alcohol treatment

-Christian residential drug and alcohol treatment is an inpatient program that includes a variety of treatment options.
+The Road to Freedom offers an inpatient program that includes a variety of treatment options.
 Depending on what drugs you are struggling with, you might start with a medically assisted detox that helps you stop using substances safely and more comfortably than you could on your own.
 Counseling, therapy, and other treatment methods also ensure you can approach your addiction with a comprehensive plan.

 What is inpatient rehabilitation?